MediaComem/comem-archidep/ex/sftp-deployment.md

   explanations about how this exercise differs from the previous one.
 - :books: Additional information about the exercise or the commands and tools used.
-- :space_invader: More advanced tips on how to save some time, or tips about the bonus challenge.
+- :space_invader: More advanced tips on how to save some time.
 - :boom: Troubleshooting tips: how to fix common problems you might encounter.
+- :checkered_flag: The end of the exercise.

 ## :exclamation: Setup

 Use the previous PHP Todolist Exercice.
 Clone the [PHP Todolist Exercice][php-todolist] on your machine if you do not have it.
+Be sure to use a version with the 3 SQL queries implemented.

 ### :exclamation: Install MySQL